Initializing...

 This isn’t about hiding.
 It’s about surviving—and creating freely, without coercion or fear.

 Protest is part of the creative act.
-It’s performance, expression, resistance.
+Its performance, expression, and resistance.
 It’s artists making the world visible in ways that statistics and policy papers never can.
 Silencing protest silences art.
-And banning face coverings during protest erases some of the most vulnerable voices from the conversation entirely.
+And banning face coverings during protests erases some of the most vulnerable voices from the conversation entirely.

 Art of FACELESS will continue to stand with those who need to remain unseen to be heard.
 We support the right to anonymity, to autonomy, and to safety—in the streets, on the page, and behind the mask.